Jehxon/MorseTrainer/README.md

 * ***Decode letter mode :*** Listen to morse code and chose what is the letter
 * ***Encode letter mode :*** Find the code for a letter
 * ***Decode word mode :*** Listen to a full word in morse code and write the word
-* Other ideas are coming !
+* Other ideas are coming (some day) !
 Stay tuned :)

 ## Known issues

-* Slower playback speed are buggy.
-When setting the playback speed to low value like 0.5, long letters ending with a dot are not played entirely (H for exemple).
-* At high playback rate, the first time playing a word some letters overlap and the result is not audible (and really unpleasant).

-If you have any ideas on how to correct these issues please let me know !
+Please let me know if you find any bugs in the app.